mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-ide.md

           Note: This input prompts the user to select the pid of a running bridge.
 It is not read out of the environment file.

     - ##### **.vscode/tasks.json**
-      Tasks can be launched by cmd + shift + p
+      Tasks can be launched by cmd + shift + p.
       See linux vscode shortcuts
       The VS Code tasks
       - ###### **LaunchConsoleDebugger**